-We know it's scary, try not to worry.
-This will come out in the fact find.
-Just because you are being suspended it doesn't mean you are guilty, or the complaint is true.
+I know it's scary, try not to worry.
+This will come out in the investigation.
+Just because you are being suspended it doesn't mean you are guilty or the complaint is true.
 Suspension enables us to protect all parties involved in the complaint or incidents.
-You will not receive any disciplinary actions if the 'fact find' finds you were not involved.
-Be reassured the fact find will be carried out fairly and thoroughly.
+Be reassured the investigation will be carried out fairly and thoroughly.